Undergraduate Module Descriptor

 LAW1004: The Law of Contract

 This module aims to provide you with knowledge and understanding of different aspects and general principles of English contract law.
-To this end, the module gives you an overview of the requirements for the formation of contract, consideration, terms, interpretation and enforceability of contract, vitiating factors, damages and other remedies.
-In particular, the module aims to enable you to:
+To this end, the module gives you an overview of the requirements for the enforceability of agreements: formation of contract, consideration, terms, interpretation, vitiating factors, damages and other remedies.
+In particular, the module aims to enable you to develop:

-(b) develop independent thinking and think practically in this field, and apply the legal rules and principles you have learned to specific situations;
+(b) independent thinking and practical thinking in this field, and the ability to apply the legal rules and principles you have learned to specific situations;

-(c) develop the ability to identify and analyse problematic issues within the law of contract; and
+(c) the ability to identify and analyse problematic issues within the law of contract; and

 |On successfully completing the programme you will be able to:|